 Over a decade ago, on the cusp of my teenage years, I plunged myself head first into what I later came to know as the Charismatic Movement (CM.)
 I had been attending a Pentecostal church all my life but returning to my motherland after spending a good deal of my childhood in the UK reignited my interest in the Christian faith.
 I remember the first church service we attended in an unfinished church building in my parents’ hometown.
 I was struck by the freedom of expression in the service, particularly the lively music and dancing.
 It was so good, so infectious, I found my body beginning to rhythmically jerk and before I knew it I was dancing.
 I hadn’t danced in church for so long and in that moment everything felt just right about what it.
 Living in the West the expression of faith is politely stifled but here in Ghana you are given the utmost freedom.
 In some sense you’re even expected to display it.
 In the Ghanaian religious furnace my passion for Christian faith had been reignited and I abandoned myself to the Pentecostal flames.

-I wish I could say that it is a rare occurrence.
+I wish I could say that was a rare occurrence.
 At least today I almost liked it.
 On most days I just go through the motions, stoically unconvinced that I should be emotionally invested in whatever is going on.
 The strange thing is I do not really have anything against the church I attend.
-I have been attending it for most of my life and by and large they are a good community, genuinely interested in God and people.
+I have been attending it for most of my life.
+By and large they are a good community, genuinely interested in God and people.
 Whatever things I may disagree with them I feel no need to express, after all they are not peculiar to them anyway.
 My fairly recent charismatic ennui originates from something that happened almost two years ago.
 It was my catastrophic exit from a campus fellowship I had been involved in for almost a decade.

 Part of the reason why I started this blog was to create a platform for the internal critique of the CM which I have mentioned several times is severely lacking.
 Of course I do understand it is a natural human reaction to get defensive when you perceive you are under attack.
 However, in the CM we are way too defensive, to the point we can’t imagine that there could possibly be something lacking with us.
 Now I have not totally renounced the CM nor do I consider myself “hurt” by it.
 I was hurt by the group I was in.
 Like many others who left along with me, we had literally invested our lives into it and they swindled us.
 I am careful not to over generalize my particularly experiences to the whole fantastically diverse movement, even though I am fully aware the problems I saw were in no way unique.
 I am not bitter about Charismatism but I confess I am a bit cynical, probably more so than I would care to admit.
 So when I am not able to enjoy a perfectly enjoyable moment in church, it is my decorous generalised disdain that is at work.
 I had an awkward breakup with normative Pentecostal/Charismatic practices and the best reason I could come up with was, “It’s not you, it’s me.”